 This one should go without saying.
 The fundamental reason for taking a Level 2 Food hygiene course is to learn the principles of preparing safe food – it’s that simple!
 Understanding food safety challenges such as cross-contamination and knowing the difference between a Best-Before and a Use-By date are really important skills in a kitchen.
 Having an up-to-date certificate to show you have already mastered these skills gives an employer confidence before you even arrive for an interview and helps you hit the ground running.

 This one is especially important when you are starting out in the food industry, perhaps looking for your very first food industry job.
 A food hygiene certificate demonstrates that you are genuinely interested enough in the sector to invest in your own training.
-For an entry level job, you won’t need to break the bank – Level 2 Food Safety (previously known as Basic Food Hygiene) is usually sufficient, and you can buy a single online course for £12+ VAT.
+For an entry level food handler role, you won’t need to break the bank – Level 2 Food Safety (previously known as Basic Food Hygiene) is usually sufficient, and you can buy a single online course for £12+ VAT.
 BUT – there are lots of courses out there, and they vary in quality – make sure you look for a course that is accredited by a reputable body, such as Qualifi or CPD

 Roles in catering and hospitality are generally busy and at some point you may be working without supervision.
 You need to be able to make the right decisions when working alone, and taking food related training courses, such as Food Safety, HACCP and Allergy Awareness, will help you to do that.